tomwhross/pdb-tutorial/README.md

 ```

 Unfortunately, we don't get that much information from this file alone but we do see that it is calling the `run()` method of the `GameRunner`
 class.
-At this point, you might be thinking, "Awesome, I'll just set a `pdb` in the run method from this file `dicegame/runner.py`!"
+At this point, you might be thinking, "Awesome, I'll just set a `pdb` in the run method in the `dicegame/runner.py` file !"
 That will
-work, but there's an even easier way using the `step()` function we will discuss next.
+work, but there's an even easier way using the `step` command we will discuss next.

 #### 2. `s(tep)` a.k.a let's see what this method does...